yizhongw/mail-exec/README.md

 ![](https://github.com/EastonWang/mail-exec/blob/master/success.png)

-* Of course, you will get a fail message like this if your program fails:
+* Of course, you will get a fail email with error message like this if your program fails:

 ![](https://github.com/EastonWang/mail-exec/blob/master/fail.png)